kubernetes/website/docs/tasks/manage-gpus/scheduling-gpus.md

 {% capture prerequisites %}

 1. Kubernetes nodes have to be pre-installed with Nvidia drivers.
 Kubelet will not detect Nvidia GPUs otherwise.
-Try to re-install nvidia drivers if kubelet fails to expose Nvidia GPUs as part of Node Capacity.
+Try to re-install nvidia drivers if kubelet fails to expose Nvidia GPUs as part of Node Capacity.After install driver,please run `nvidia-docker-plugin` at lease once(you can kill it after init) to confirm that all drivers have been loaded.
 2. A special **alpha** feature gate `Accelerators` has to be set to true across the system: `--feature-gates="Accelerators=true"`.
 3. Nodes must be using `docker engine` as the container runtime.